deepak-k-zefr/ML-Notes/docs/Supervised_learning.md

 The critical difference here is that KNN needs labeled points and is thus supervised learning, while k-means doesn’t — and is thus unsupervised learning.

+## KNN

+the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression In both cases, the input consists of the k closest training examples in the feature space.
+The output depends on whether k-NN is used for classification or regression:

+In k-NN classification, the output is a class membership.
+An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
+If k = 1, then the object is simply assigned to the class of that single nearest neighbor.

+In k-NN regression, the output is the property value for the object.
+This value is the average of the values of its k nearest neighbors.

+### Dimension reduction
+For high-dimensional data (e.g., with number of dimensions more than 10) dimension reduction is usually performed prior to applying the k-NN algorithm in order to avoid the effects of the curse of dimensionality.

+The curse of dimensionality in the k-NN context basically means that Euclidean distance is unhelpful in high dimensions because all vectors are almost equidistant to the search query vector (imagine multiple points lying more or less on a circle with the query point at the center; the distance from the query to all data points in the search space is almost the same).

+Feature extraction and dimension reduction can be combined in one step using principal component analysis (PCA), linear discriminant analysis (LDA), or canonical correlation analysis (CCA) techniques as a pre-processing step, followed by clustering by k-NN on feature vectors in reduced-dimension space.
+In machine learning this process is also called low-dimensional embedding

 ## Generalized linear model
 A generalized linear model (GLM) is a flexible generalization of ordinary linear regression that allows for response variables that have error distribution models other than a normal distribution.
 The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.